abrhim/home-markupds/warranties.md

 ## Interior
-1. Trim boards underneath the washer are falling off.
+1. Trim boards underneath the dishwasher are falling off.
 2. Trim boards in many places are cut weird... @Elyssa fix this.
 3. Trim baords have paint on them in marked places.
 4.